Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Computational Framework

 \section{Computational Framework}

-In this section we present the implementation of the physical analogy described in the previous sections.
-We will explicitly derive environmental degrees of freedom, which carry significant information about open system, together with the corresponding time moments.
-We show that the sequence of projections onto its subspace after escape times satisfy the approximate decoherence condition with increasing accuracy for decreasing significant threshold.
+In this section we will explicitly derive environmental degrees of freedom, which carry significant information about open system, together with the corresponding time moments.
+We show that the sequence of projections onto its occupation number eigensubspace after escape times satisfy the approximate decoherence condition with increasing accuracy for decreasing significance threshold.

-From the previous section it follows that the problem of finding decoherent projections is reduced to the problem of finding the appropriate Bogolubov transformation $U(t)$.
-We need to consider the quench light cone (\ref{eq:spread_equation}), not only in the usual spatial frame, but in an arbitrary rotated one (\ref{eq:trial_DoF}) and also need to estimate the time moments when the mode $\hat{\kappa}_{p}^{\dagger}$ arrives inside the light cone, and the time it escapes the light cone.
+The problem of finding decoherent projections is reduced to the problem of finding the appropriate Bogolubov transformation.
+We need to consider the quench light cone (\ref{eq:spread_equation}), not only in the usual spatial frame, but in an arbitrary rotated one (\ref{eq:trial_DoF}) and also need to estimate the time moments when the mode $\kappa_{p}$ arrives inside the light cone, and the time it escapes the light cone.
 This is done by principal component analysis of the interaction out-of-time-ordered correlator (OTOC).